jentery/506/index.md

 ### January 30th

-*You Already Said That.*: on texture, snapshots, and novels that aren't novels (media: audio, text; apparatus: editor)
+*You Already Said That*: on texture, snapshots, and novels that aren't novels (media: audio, text; apparatus: editor)

 Please listen to all 14 selections / fragments from Gertrude Stein's [*The Making of Americans*](http://writing.upenn.edu/pennsound/x/Stein.php) (1911/1925; recorded at Columbia University's Speech Lab in 1935; care of PennSound).

-*You Already Said That.*: on memory, playback, and emotional rapport with machines (media: audio, text; apparatus: editor)
+*You Already Said That*: on memory, playback, and emotional rapport with machines (media: audio, text; apparatus: editor)

 Please watch a video of Samuel Beckett's [*Krapp's Last Tape*](https://www.youtube.com/watch?v=otpEwEVFKLc) (first performed at the Royal Court Theatre in London in 1958, with Patrick Magee as Krapp and Donald McWhinnie directing).